 “Happy Singles Awareness Day!” the newscaster blurted out through the car radio.
 It was the first time I had heard the expression, which made me laugh and nearly spit out my coffee.
-I thought about it all the way to work that day – it seemed a clever way to try and ease the tension that some experience this time of year.
+I thought about it all the way to work that day.
+It seemed a clever way to try and ease the tension that some experience this time of year.

 As a single person, I actually like Valentine’s Day (and being single).
-I enjoy watching my married and romantically involved friends relish in the fragrant bouquets of flowers and roses their husbands, boyfriends, or hopefuls had delivered to the office that morning.
-If our hearts are willing, whether married or single or somewhere in between, when gifts are received with a heart of gratitude, the day can be festive for everyone.
+I enjoy watching my friends relish in the fragrant flowers and roses delivered to them at the office.
+If our hearts are willing, whether married or single, when gifts are received with a heart of gratitude, the day can be festive for everyone.
 And for some of us, that gift might simply be the gift of laughter.

-And all of us can be thankful for the side effects of Valentine’s Day: the office smells a lot better and there is usually enough chocolate to go around for everyone.
+And all of us can be thankful for the side effects of Valentine’s Day.
+The office smells a lot better and there is usually enough chocolate to go around for everyone.
 Still, the pleasures quickly fade.
-Within a matter of days, the flowers begin to wilt until only thorns and a puddle of red petals remain.
+Within days, the flowers begin to wilt until only thorns and a puddle of red petals remain.
 Though the gift was temporary, it was meant to serve as a reminder of the lasting love of the one who sent it.

 Why?
 Because, just as the sweet fragrance of roses reminds us of someone’s love for us, the sacrifice of Christ reminds us of the Father’s boundless love for the whole world.
 Yet, unlike roses, which quickly fade and fall, never to return, Jesus’s gift, when received with a heart of gratitude, lasts for eternity.
 The glorious proof and promise is demonstrated in His resurrection from the grave!